aak — (n.) guide.

 su'um — (n.) breath.

-Note: Seems to be used exclusively in relation to Thu'um.
+Note: According to Bethesda, used exclusively in relation to Thu'um.

 Taazokaan — (n.)
 Tamriel.